 Why leather?

-In terms of all its positive properties, leather is unrivaled by any alternative material.
-The tear resistance, which results from the special structure of the endless fibers.
+In terms of its overall positive properties, leather is unmatched by any other material.
+Its tear resistance, which results from the special structure of its continuous fibers, is unmatched.

-In particular the cutting edge and stitch tear resistance.
-A cut in any direction in the leather does not fray and eliminates the need for a hem.
-A seam can be right next to a cut edge and you don't have to worry about the puncture holes tearing out towards the edge.
-These properties come into play in shoe soles, belts but also in gloves or sports equipment such as balls or boxing gloves.
-The next aspect is the hygienic properties.
-Deformability, elastic and permanent stretchability, moisture absorption capacity, water vapor permeability and protection against external influences are the advantages over other fiber materials.
-Leather can be dyed in all colors.
-Specially manufactured leathers are used in aircraft construction because they are flame-resistant.
-The hygienic and easy-care advantages compared to other fiber materials also apply to car and furniture leather.
+In particular, the cut edge and stitch tear resistance.
+A cut in any direction in the leather will not fray, thus eliminating the need for a hem.
+A seam can be placed directly next to a cut edge, without the fear of the stitch holes tearing towards the edge.
+These properties are evident in shoe soles, belts, but also in gloves or sports equipment such as balls or boxing gloves.
+Another aspect is the wear-hygienic properties.
+Formability, elastic and permanent stretchability, moisture absorption capacity, water vapor permeability, and protection against external influences are the advantages over other fiber materials.
+Leather can be dyed in all shades.
+Specially produced leathers are used in aircraft construction because they are flame-resistant.
+The wear-hygienic and easy-care advantages over other fiber materials also apply to automotive and upholstery leather.